 Medieval Combat World Cup

-And now the novelty!
-One of the activities that were scheduled during the day was to watch the training of the Spanish medieval combat team that is preparing for the World Cup to be held in Belmonte Castle.
+One of the activities we were able to enjoy was watching the training of the Spanish medieval combat team that was preparing for the World Cup, which was held in the Belmonte Castle.

 Medieval combat is a contact sport.
-To give it the seriousness it deserves, much emphasis was placed during the visit on the fact that it is not a game, nor is it a choreographed show.
-It is a sport and a real fight for victory.
-The equipment, fighting techniques and the conduct of the participants are regulated, so that the participants are safe during the fights.
+To give it the seriousness it deserves, much emphasis is placed on the fact that it is not a game, nor is it a choreographed show.
+It is a sport, and a real fight for victory.

 Where to stay in Belmonte?

 If you want to spend the night in Belmonte there are several options, from rural houses, old palaces and hotels.
-Our recommendations for hotels in Belmonte are:
+Our recommendations for accommodation in Belmonte are:

 - La Casa de la Vieja: offers classically and tastefully decorated rooms, flats and penthouses in the city.